 We maintain the highest standards for outpatient accreditation

 The American Association for Accreditation of Ambulatory Surgery Facilities (AAAASF) was established in 1980 to standardize and improve the quality of health care in outpatient facilities.
-AAAASF accredits thousands of facilities world-wide, making it one of the largest not-for-profit outpatient accrediting organizations.
+AAAASF accredits thousands of facilities world-wide.
 Physicians, clinicians, legislators, state/federal health agencies and patients acknowledge that AAAASF sets the “Gold Standard in Accreditation.”

 - AAAASF holds outpatient and office-based facilities to hospital standards.